nileio/node-red-contrib-ccxt-v2/README.md

 - dynamic show of CCXT version used in tooltip or help
 - Additional feature requests
 - Submit to node-red-contrib repo

+**Thanks**

+A lot of effort and time have gone into this project.
+If you are using the node or if you like it , please hit the Star button and consider to leave a comment!